The 15 Best Things to Do in Brussels, Belgium

 10 | Eat Neuhaus Belgian Chocolate

 Much like frites and beer, a visit to Belgium wouldn’t be complete without getting a taste of some delicious chocolate, for which the Belgians are world-famous.
 And like frites and beer, there are plenty of places to get your fill, but one or two stand out.
 Neuhaus Chocolates is one of those places.
 The original shop opened in 1857 and is still in operation today, but more interestingly, it’s the home of the praline.
 What started with a pharmacist covering medicine in chocolate developed into the praline we know today.
-You will find Neuhaus Chocolates at the next place on our list of things to do in Brussels.
+You will find Neuhaus Chocolates next on our list of things to do in Brussels.

 20230301 Things to Do in Brussels 049